sergnio/gio-maps/README.md

 2. Localization!
 Ability to change the language of the app.
    3. An easy way would be to use the browser's language settings, having a separate strings file to pull the strings from
    4. A more complex way would be to have a dropdown to select the language, and persist that data in a database
+3. Fix the CI/CD pipeline for tests.
+I haven't used Playwright before and spent a small amount of time to get them running on Github Actions, but since it's out of scope I opted to not spend too much time on it.
-3. The ability to search for various locations or resturants.
+4. The ability to search for various locations or resturants.
 The theme was pizza restaurants around Livefront, but this could be expanded to whatever with a search bar.
 3. Driving / walking directions to the restaurant with one click of a button
 4. Pagination on the search results to have a more expansive list of restaurants
 5. "Endless scrolling" on the reviews to have a more expansive list of reviews